 Withdrawal: If you must withdraw from the course, do it officially through the Registrar before the last withdrawal date.
 If you simply stop attending and taking exams your instructor will have to assign a failing grade in the course.
-It is far better to withdraw than to stop attending.

 Help: Visit or email your instructors if you are having trouble with the course; do not simply hope for a miracle and fall further behind.
 The Physics Dept. office on the 4th floor of Tiernan has specific information on tutoring.
 Physics tutoring is available through the CAPE organization, and possibly elsewhere.